que-es-markdown

-Markdown is a lightweight markup language designed to make writing structured documents easier and more readable for people.
+Markdown is a lightweight markup language designed to facilitate writing structured documents in a way that is simple and easy for people to read and use.

-Moreover, being so simple, it also has the advantage that to edit a Markdown document we can use a simple text editor.
-There’s no need for a complex IDE or additional tools.
+Furthermore, being so simple, it also has the advantage that to edit a Markdown document we can use a simple text editor.
+No complex IDE or additional tools are needed.

-Finally, it is very straightforward for a program to convert Markdown to HTML.
+Finally, it is very easy for a program to convert Markdown to HTML.
 This makes it an alternative for writing web pages easily, and then a tool can convert it simply.

 Origin and History of Markdown